proAIrokibul/Predictive-Analytics-for-Customer-Retention-ML-Models-to-Analyze-Churn-in-ECommerce-Platforms-25803/README.md

 - **Random Forest**: Excellent ability to capture nonlinear patterns and provide feature importance.
 - **XGBoost**: Top-tier model with optimal performance due to gradient boosting and overfitting control.

-### Visualization
-Comprehensive visualizations were created to compare model performance, including:
-- **Bar plots** of accuracy, precision, recall, and F1 score across models.
-- **Confusion Matrices** for each model to evaluate how they misclassify churn vs. non-churn customers.

 ## Business Impact

 The insights derived from this analysis can significantly impact eCommerce businesses in the following ways: